AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Related work

-DDA is the process of dynamically adjusting the level of difficulty containing AI's skill according to the player's ability in real-time in a computer game.
-The goal of DDA is to ensure that the game remains challenging and can cater to many different players of varying ability \citep{Glavin:2018}.
-Many researchers have already proposed many DDA methods. \cite{Zook:2012} have focused on the challenge tailoring problem in adventure role-playing games.
-They have modeled a player and developed an algorithm to adapt content based on that model. \cite{Sutoyo:2015} have used players' lives, enemies' health, and skill points to determine the multipliers that affect the difficulties of the game.
-The multipliers are changed at the end of every level where the change points depend on the performance game-play of the players.
-For instance, if the players use good strategy and do not lose any lives at certain levels, the multiplier points will be increased, and the next levels will be harder. \cite{Lora:2016} have estimated player's skill level by clustering the cases describing how the player places a sequence of consecutive pieces in the game board in Tetris. \cite{Xue:2017} have modeled a players' in-game progressive as a probabilistic graph consisting of various player states.
-The transition probabilities between states depend on difficulties at these states and are optimized to maximize a player's engagement. \cite{Pratama:2018} have the developed DDA method for a turn-based role-playing game.
-They modeled the enemy such that a player can have an approximately equal chance between winning and losing against the enemy.
-The enemy seeks the action that leads it to win or lose in the game with as little margin as possible using MCTS. \cite{Ishihara:2018} have proposed the UCB score to balance the skills of a human player and an AI player in the fighting game.
-Their proposed UCB score depends on the hit points of a player and its opponent.
-The AI player selects action using MCTS based on the proposed UCB score.
+DDA is the process of dynamically adjusting the level of difficulty involving an AI's skill according to the player's ability in real time in a computer game.
+The goal of DDA is to ensure that the game remains challenging and can cater to many different players with varying abilities \citep{Glavin:2018}.
+Many researchers have already proposed many DDA methods. \cite{Zook:2012} focused on the challenge-tailoring problem in adventure role-playing games.
+They modeled a player and developed an algorithm to adapt the content based on that model. \cite{Sutoyo:2015} used players' lives, enemies' health, and skill points to determine the multipliers that affect the game's difficulties.
+The multipliers are changed at the end of every level where the change points depend on the performance gameplay of the players.
+For instance, if the players use a good strategy and do not lose any lives at certain levels, the multiplier points will be increased, and the next levels will be more challenging. \cite{Lora:2016} estimated a player's skill level by clustering the cases describing how the player places a sequence of consecutive pieces in the game board in Tetris. \cite{Xue:2017} modeled players' in-game progress as a probabilistic graph consisting of various player states.
+The transition probabilities between states depend on the difficulties in these states and are optimized to maximize a player's engagement. \cite{Pratama:2018} developed a DDA method for a turn-based role-playing game.
+They modeled the enemy such that a player could have an approximately equal chance of winning and losing against the enemy.
+The enemy seeks the action that leads it to win or lose in the game with as little margin as possible using MCTS. \cite{Ishihara:2018} proposed the Upper Confidence Bound (UCB) score to balance the skills of a human player and an AI in a fighting game.
+Their proposed UCB score depends on the hit points of the player and its opponent.
+The AI selects an action using MCTS based on the proposed UCB score.